My New Book!

 Issues

 You want an easy life?
 Then do something easy.
-Just ask St Paul.
+A lesson from St Paul.

 by John McManamy